 In contrast to $\alpha_{E1}$, which is dominated by the long-range dipole contribution, the deuteron magnetic polarisability $\beta_{M1}$ is affected by shorter-range mechanisms through the magnetic transition, as pointed out in Ref.~\cite{Friar:1983zza}, whose model gives $\beta_{M1}=0.071(6) \text{ fm}^3$.
 Our prediction for $\beta_{M1}$ is in agreement with this, albeit with a significantly smaller uncertainty estimate.

 We now turn our attention to the electrodissociation cross section of the deuteron calculated using Eq.~\eqref{eq:crosssec}.
 Figure~\ref{fig:electron_scatter} shows this cross section at various kinematics, along with experimental data from Refs.~\cite{PhysRevC.38.800,PhysRev.116.1257,YEARIAN1964234}.
-An excellent agreement is obtained for both the final-state interaction effects near threshold and the quasielastic peak, with theoretical precision surpassing the experimental uncertainty.
+An excellent agreement is obtained for both the final-state interaction effects near threshold and the quasielastic peak, with the theoretical precision surpassing the experimental uncertainty.

-In Figure~\ref{fig:near_threshold}, we show the electrodissociation cross section calculated at kinematics that correspond to low values of the excitation energy $E_x = \nu-\mathbf{q}^2/(2M_d)$.
-In these kinematics, the data suffers from detector resolution issues as evident from the leakage of data into the kinematically forbidden values, $E_x<B_d$, where $B_d=2.22446$~MeV is the binding energy of the deuteron~\cite{Mohr:2015ccw}.
+In Fig.~\ref{fig:near_threshold}, we show the electrodissociation cross section calculated at kinematics that correspond to low values of the excitation energy $E_x = \nu-\mathbf{q}^2/(2M_d)$.
+In these kinematics, the data suffer from detector resolution issues as evident from the leakage of data into the kinematically forbidden values, $E_x<B_d$, where $B_d=2.22446$~MeV is the binding energy of the deuteron~\cite{Mohr:2015ccw}.
 A closer comparison between theory and experiment would therefore require convolving the theoretical curves with the detector resolution, which has not been performed here.
-However, we do note the excellent agreement between our $\chi$EFT results and theoretical calculations of Ref.~\cite{Arehoevel_priv_comm} performed with AV18 interactions and phenomenological one- and two-body currents.
+However, we do note the excellent agreement between our $\chi$EFT results and the theoretical calculation from Ref.~\cite{Arehoevel_priv_comm} performed with AV18 interactions and phenomenological one- and two-body currents.